tuxology/tracevizlab/labs/02-tracing-php-userspace/README.md

 ### Task 1: Configure Lttng extension

-You can build and install the LTTng extension from source which is straightforward:
+Unlike python or Java, there is no agent in PHP that allows to insert tracepoints in php code and get events in lttng.
+But with an extension, it is possible to generate events for all php function entries and exits, just like the lttng-ust-cyg-profile for C/C++ applications.
+You can build and install this extension from source which is straightforward:

 ```bash
 $ git clone https://github.com/naser/LTTng-php-tracing-module.git